inplayer-org/docs/docs/paywall1.md

 }
 ```

-There are two types of embed code options.
-Optional settings and events.
+There are two types of embed code options: optional settings and events.
 With the optional settings you can add, remove or change certain functionalities of the paywall.
 With the optional events, you can have additional functionality that can be triggered after some action in the paywall.

 ## Optional Settings